 | Transaction | KCB | Equity | NCBA | Average |

-| Debit card withdrawal | Free | Free | Free | Free |
+| ATM card withdrawal | Free | Free | Free | Free |

-| Bank transfer (own account) | Free | Free | Free | Free |
+| Money transfer (your own account) | Free | Free | Free | Free |

-| Transfer to other bank | KES 50-100 | KES 50 | KES 50-100 | KES 50-100 |
+| Money transfer to another bank | KES 50-100 | KES 50 | KES 50-100 | KES 50-100 |

 | Standing order | KES 100-200 | Free | KES 100 | KES 100-150 |

-Annual Cost Example
+Annual Cost (Example)

-| Bank | Monthly Maintenance | Transfers (KES 50Ć10) | Annual Standing Order | Annual Total |
+| Bank | Monthly Maintenance Fees | Transfers (KES 50Ć10) | Annual Standing Order | Annual Total |

 | KCB | KES 300 | KES 500 | KES 1,000 | KES 5,600 |